ctu-mrs/ctu-mrs.github.io/docs/software/3d_model_processing/texturing.md

 ---

 # Texturing
-**A good quality texture can significantly visualy improve the low mesh model**
+**A good quality texture can significantly improve the low mesh model visually**
 1. **Simple (primitive) texture: FAST AND EASY**
     * Go to **'Filters → Sampling → Vertex Attribute Transfer'**.
 Make sure the 'Transfer Color' option is checked and press 'Apply' to transfer the colour of the points onto the mesh.
     * Go to **'Filters → Texture → Parametrization: Trivial Per-Triangle'**.
 Set **Inter-Triangle border** to 5 for smoother transition between triangles.
 The higher the number, the bigger the texture will be.
 Press **'Apply'** to generate the faces from which the mesh texture will be created.
 If you receive an error about the inter-triangle border being too much, try increasing the **Texture dimension**.